x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 Yes, if you want to troubleshoot and resolve the issue, or if you want to inform us of a product defect or limitation, you will need to file an in-app support ticket.
 Only through filing an in-app support ticket can the Outlook app's logs get collected and analyzed by our product engineers.

 Customers with a Microsoft Premier agreement can open support cases with Customer Service & Support (CSS).
-Instead of having the user initiate an in-app support ticket, the user can leverage Collect Diagnostics to upload the logs and share the incident ID with CSS/Premier.
+Instead of having the user initiate an in-app support ticket, the user can use Collect Diagnostics to upload the logs and share the incident ID with CSS/Premier.
 Collect Diagnostics will capture data from Outlook for iOS and Android, Authenticator, and the Company Portal and upload all the relevant logs to Microsoft.
 Microsoft Support Escalation Engineers can use the incident ID to access the diagnostic logs and troubleshoot the user's issue.

 To gather the logs: